DETAILED ACTION

 Claims 1 – 14 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Cam, et. al., (US 2014/0257051 A1), hereinafter Cam.

-Regarding Claim 1, Cam discloses A system for sensing true positive impacts to a user (Fig 1A, device; [Abstract] “The device also includes a processing unit that includes methodology to detect false positives such as chewing, dropping, and throwing.
+Regarding Claim 1, Cam discloses A system for sensing an impact and identifying whether the impact is true positive (Fig 1A, device; [Abstract] “The device also includes a processing unit that includes methodology to detect false positives such as chewing, dropping, and throwing.
 [0090] “Data from motion sensors can be classified as true or false on-body impacts using various signal processing techniques.”; [0121] “…numbers of true positives (TP)…are calculated”), the system comprising:

-a sensing device (Fig 1A, “a device is an oral appliance”; Fig 1, “base member” 1) configured for secured coupling to a user ([0059] “(a) a base member 1 having a generally U-shaped form defining a channel to receive a row of teeth.”) and comprising:
+a sensing device (Fig 1A, “a device is an oral appliance”; Fig 1, “base member” 1) configured to be securely coupled to a user ([0059] “(a) a base member 1 having a generally U-shaped form defining a channel to receive a row of teeth.”) and comprising:

-a motion sensor (Fig 1A, “motion sensor” 5) configured for sensing accelerations associated with an impact event ([0082] “Single-axial and multi-axial accelerometers can be used to detect the magnitude and direction of the proper acceleration (or g-force), as a vector quantity, and can be used to sense orientation, coordinate acceleration, shock, and falling in a resistive medium”; [0104] “…mouthguard records all events with linear acceleration exceeding 7 g.”) and for generating a signal based on the impact event ([0091] “…motion signals associated with an event”);
+a motion sensor (Fig 1A, “motion sensor” 5) configured for sensing accelerations associated with the impact ([0082] “Single-axial and multi-axial accelerometers can be used to detect the magnitude and direction of the proper acceleration (or g-force), as a vector quantity, and can be used to sense orientation, coordinate acceleration, shock, and falling in a resistive medium”; [0104] “…mouthguard records all events with linear acceleration exceeding 7 g.”) and for generating an impact signal based on the impact ([0091] “…motion signals associated with an event”);

 a control sensor ([0107] “an engagement sensor”) for sensing when the sensing device is in position for sensing ([Abstract] “…one or more engagement sensors to detect whether the device is properly placed on the human subject”; Fig 11, Block 119, “Device is on-teeth, record impacts”);